ariebovenberg/quiz/docs/examples.rst

 * `hubql <https://github.com/ariebovenberg/hubql>`_ for the GitHub API.
 * `quiz-yelp <https://github.com/ariebovenberg/quiz-yelp>`_ for the Yelp API.
 * `quiz-swapi <https://github.com/ariebovenberg/quiz-swapi>`_ for the Star Wars API.

+Have a look at the client as well as the tests for examples.